 It often happens that even a well-meaning person will mistake cuts, scrapes, bruises, or other innocent injuries for abuse...and in turn complain to the authorities that you engaged in Penal Code 273d PC child abuse.

-This problem is made worse by California's "mandatory reporting law."
+This problem is made worse by California's "Child Abuse & Neglect Reporting Act."
 Under this law, a long list of professionals-including doctors, teachers, social workers, nurses, school administrators, clergy, etc.-are required by law to report any suspected instances of child abuse.30

 If these "mandated reporters" don't make a required report, they are guilty of a misdemeanor and may even serve time in jail.31 Thus, they are under strong pressure to report even the slightest suspicion of child abuse.